The fix for Guth. A slowly rolling field ended inflation coherently across the universe.

 Inflation driven by a scalar field slowly rolling down a flat potential, replacing bubble nucleation with a graceful coherent exit.

-Placeholder for a 3D visualisation of Inflationary Big Bang.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Inflationary Big Bang.
 The standard Big Bang model assumes a hot dense early universe but cannot explain why it is so uniform across causally disconnected regions, why spatial curvature is so close to zero, or why we don't see the GUT-scale monopoles particle physics predicts.
 Inflationary cosmology prepends a brief epoch of exponential expansion to the standard model, stretching a small causally connected patch to encompass the entire observable universe and diluting any pre-existing relics to unobservable density.
 The observed near-perfect flatness and the nearly scale-invariant primordial perturbation spectrum measured by Planck are taken as strong empirical support for the inflationary framework, even though the specific potential driving inflation remains unknown.

 Linde and independently Albrecht and Steinhardt replaced Old Inflation's bubble nucleation with a scalar field slowly rolling down a flat potential, producing a coherent end to inflation across whole Hubble regions and the first viable predictions for cosmological perturbations.